tsthakur/cs433-project-2/instructions.md

 ```

 ## Install a conda environment
-- A simple emoty python environment v3.10 as that is the most stable version with which nequip was written, so to avoid any breaking, we use it
+- A simple empty python environment v3.10 as that is the most stable version with which nequip was written, so to avoid any breaking, we use it
 ```
 conda create --name=nequip python=3.10 pytest
 conda activate nequip